 Welcome to Beyond These Stories

 Hi to anyone who stumbles across this website.
-I’m Kelly, a 30 and beyond lass from Newcastle upon Tyne, England.
+I’m Kelly, a 30 something and beyond lass from Newcastle upon Tyne, England.
 I moved to Edinburgh, Scotland back in 2008, then moved to Stornoway for a year in 2013.
 After that, I moved to Aberdeen and now I am in South Korea, Gangneung.
 I moved here in August 2015 and I’ve been here ever since.

 I’m married with two dogs, a dachshund named Monroe and a Maltipoo named Chorong.